osi1880vr/prompt_quill/README.md

 # Features

+* One Click installer available for the llama-index version (windows)
 * Create prompts from your input based on similar existing prompts from the vector store.
 * Select the LLM to be used and set some of the parameters that get exposed by the different frameworks.
 * Edit the Magic Prompt that's sent to make the LLM a prompt engineering helper.